Chuck Greenberg (businessman)

-Charles M. "Chuck" Greenberg (born 1961 in Englewood, New Jersey) is an American sports attorney, chairman and founder of the Greenberg Sports Group, and owner of three minor league baseball teams.
+Charles M. Greenberg (born 1961) is an American sports attorney, chairman and founder of the Greenberg Sports Group, and owner of three minor league baseball teams.
 Greenberg was managing partner of Rangers Baseball Express, LLC, which on August 5, 2010, won court approval to purchase the Texas Rangers, a Major League Baseball team, from Tom Hicks and Hicks Sports Group.
 Greenberg served as Managing Partner and CEO of the Rangers from 2010 to 2011.

 Early life and education

 Greenberg was born to a Jewish family, in Englewood, New Jersey, but his family moved to Pittsburgh before his first birthday.
 He is one of three sons of David and Barbara Greenberg.
 He graduated from Upper St. Clair High School in Pittsburgh in 1978 and went on to enroll at Tufts University in Massachusetts.

 While at Tufts, Greenberg majored in political science and graduated summa cum laude with a bachelor's degree in 1982.
 From there he went on to the University of Michigan Law School, where he received his juris doctor in 1985.